Plumbing and Drainage

 Completion of the approved managerial course.

-Note: Completion of the course Establish legal and risk management requirements of small business BSBSMB401, which is one of the required courses in the Certificate IV Plumbing and Services, will meet this requirement.
+Note: Completion of the course Establish legal and risk management requirements of new business ventures BSBESB402, which is one of the required courses in the Certificate IV Plumbing and Services, will meet this requirement.

 You can apply for this licence class as a: